One school’s online cyberbullying workshops have led to a massive drop in parent-teacher tensions at a time when reports show they are rising.

 “There is a trend of parental abuse against principals and teachers.
 However, it’s important to emphasise that this is a societal issue and not a school issue.

-That said, schools are obviously caught up in this and need to be prepared,” he said.
+That said, schools are often caught up in this and need to be prepared, he said.

 “On the up-side, the reality is that most principals and parents work closely together and have respectful relationships.
 At my school, for example, the parents are fantastic and are very supportive,” he said.